 Roof Storm Damage Checklist: Your Complete Guide to Post-Storm Safety

 When severe weather hits Middle Tennessee, the first thing on your mind is making sure your family is safe.
 Once the storm has passed, your attention naturally shifts to your home, and the roof is often the place to start.
-Acting quickly gives you the best chance to spot early signs of trouble and avoid costly repairs later.
+Once the storm has passed, the roof is one of the first places to check.
+If your area was under a severe thunderstorm warning, the National Weather Service defines that as a storm capable of producing hail at least 1 inch wide or wind gusts above 58 mph—enough to damage exterior house components.

 Table of Contents